 How Do You Start a Blog for Beginners?

 It’s really both easy and hard to start a blog.
-You simply need to choose a domain name, host, theme, and then set these things up, but a lot more goes into blogging.
+You simply need to choose a custom domain name, host, theme, and then set these things up, but a lot more goes into blogging.
 You’ll want to start by reading two of my articles that I think you will find very helpful.

 First, I shared my experience of how I started my blog in seven days while still working full-time.
 Also, this blog post on how much it costs to start a blog that makes money explains everything you need.